 Your browser may be blocking third party cookies, to view embeded content you will need to allow third party cookies.

-UK registered businesses can apply for a share of up to £10m to address technological barriers in commercialisation and adoption of quantum network technologies.
+UK registered organisations can apply for a share of up to £4m for innovative projects with Swiss partners in all technologies.

 Related Events and Recordings